Basics on Rabbits

 The Edibles for Your Rabbit

-Amaranth(SHOWN ABOVE), Arrowgrass, Bracken Fern, Bromweed, Buckeye, Burdock, Castor Beans, Chinaberry, Chockecherry leaves and pits, Comfrey, Fireweed, Foxglove, Goldenrod, Hemlock, Horehound, Jimson Weed, Johnson Grass, Larkspur, Laurel, Lima Beans, Lupine, Mesquite, Milkweed, Miner's Lettuce, Moldy Bread or anything moldy, Oak, Oleander, Pigweed, Poppy, Potato leaves sprouts or peels, Rhubarb leaves, Soybeans or vines, Spinach, Sweet Clover, Swiss Chard, Tarweed, Tomato Leaves
+Amaranth(shown above), Arrowgrass, Bracken Fern, Bromweed, Buckeye, Burdock, Castor Beans, Chinaberry, Chokecherry leaves and pits, Comfrey, Fireweed, Foxglove, Goldenrod, Hemlock, Horehound, Jimson Weed, Johnson Grass, Larkspur, Laurel, Lima Beans, Lupine, Mesquite, Milkweed, Miner's Lettuce, Moldy Bread or anything moldy, Oak, Oleander, Pigweed, Poppy, Potato leaves sprouts or peels, Rhubarb leaves, Soybeans or vines, Spinach, Sweet Clover, Swiss Chard, Tarweed, Tomato Leaves

 Special Notes on Rabbits and Their Feeding Habits

--It is both normal and necessary for Rabbits to eat their waste that they produce at night.
+• It is both normal and necessary for Rabbits to eat their waste that they produce at night.
 It differs from their daytime waste in that it is soft and light green.
 They get their necessary B vitamins from this process.
-If you preven this, they will die of malnutrition.
+If you prevent this, they will die of malnutrition.

 Salt Licks